 Statement by the President and CEO Håkan Buskhe:

-- The operating margin in 2013, excluding material net capital gains and other non-recurring items, is expected to be in line with the operating margin in 2014.
+- The operating margin 2015 excluding material non-recurring items is expected to be in line with the operating margin in 2014.
 In 2015, increased internally funded research and development efforts within Aeronautics will have a negative impact on the operating margin.

 |Gross margin, %